UMCUGenetics/RNASeq-NF/README.md

 **Resource configuration**

 You can provide all necessary parameters either directly to nextflow on the command-line or setup config files for your convenience.
-For example, store all genomic resource settings in a single config file and include it in your run specific configuratio along with process.config (see 2.3).
-You can find example of genome and run config file in the resources (<em>/resources</em>) and conf (<em>/conf/test-run.config</em>) folders.
+For example, store all genomic resource settings in a single config file and include it in your run specific configuration along with process.config (see 2.3).
 ```
 includeConfig '../process.config'
 includeConfig '../resources/UMCU_GRCh37.config'
 ```

+You can find example of genomic resource and run specific configuration files in the resources (<em>/resources</em>) and conf (<em>/conf/test-run.config</em>) folders.

 **Process configuration**